-THAT you thrive in contexts where you can compete and work towards being your personal best.
+YOUR SMI RESPONSES INDICATE THAT you thrive in contexts where you can compete and work towards being your personal best.

 You believe independence and autonomy are very important aspects of human life, perhaps as a combination of a given right, a personal goal and a precious virtue to cultivate.
 They signify ownership and accountability to you.
-You like to be faced with challenges.
-In fact, you enjoy the adrenaline that motivates you.